Magichat-Inc/JNUC2023/README.md

 Session details & video: <https://reg.jamf.com/flow/jamf/jnuc2023/home23/page/sessioncatalog/session/1682577708226001MoLa>

 ## [Overview](#overview)
-These scripts are used for setting up the workflow shown in "Attacks and Suspicious Events’ Cause Analysis Workflow" session on JNUC 2023 Conference.
+These scripts are used for setting up the workflow shown in "Attacks and Suspicious Events’ Cause Analysis Workflow" session held on Wednesday, September 20th at the JNUC 2023 Conference.

 There are 4 scripts:
 - 0checkInstallation-rundepNotifyscript.sh